 |Position||Current Illicit Drug Use (%)||Current Heavy Alcohol Use (%)|

 |Source: US Department of Labor|

-As manufacturing is one of the riskiest industries in terms of potential accidents, most employers opt to use Instant Saliva testing.
-This is preferred method for making sure there are no drugs being done on the job, as drug use will be immediately detectable in saliva (whereas it could take up to an hour to be detectable in urine).
+As manufacturing is one of the riskiest industries in terms of potential accidents, most employers opt to use instant saliva testing.
+This is preferred method for making sure there are no drugs being done on the job, as drug use will be immediately detectable in saliva (whereas it could take up to 1-2 hours to be detectable in urine).
 Post accident and reasonable suspicion testing is best done via saliva tests.
-These tests can also be done basically anywhere and eliminate the need for same-sex observers.
-They are also basically impossible to cheat.
+These tests can also be done virtually anywhere and eliminate the need for same-sex observers.
+They are also near impossible to cheat.

 Random drug testing still primarily consists of urine drug tests.
-Often, manufacturing companies opt for multi-panel drug tests that test for a high number of drugs, sometimes more than a dozen.
-This is usually done by the companies in high risk areas to weed out people who abuse lesser known drugs.
+Oftentimes, manufacturing companies opt for multi-panel drug tests that test for a high number of drugs, sometimes choosing a 12 panel drug test or higher.
+This is usually performed by companies in high risk areas to weed out people who abuse lesser known drugs.

 Many manufacturing companies have also started testing for synthetic drug tests including the so called bath salts and other synthetic drugs, as the popularity of those drugs increases.
-Some also test for alcohol for incidents that happen on the job site and some also test for nicotine for medical insurance purposes.
+Some manufacturing companies also test for alcohol for incidents that occur while on the job.

-Due to the high accident rates in the manufacturing industry it is vital for management to take necessary steps to implement programs and procedures that will increase manufacturing safety and worker productivity.
-While the effects of a drug-related jobsite accident can be catastrophic for individuals and companies, management should realize that drug use among employees can be damaging to moral, productivity, and quality even if it does not result in accidents.
+Due to the high accident rates in the manufacturing industry it is vital for management to take the necessary steps to implement programs and procedures that will increase manufacturing safety and worker productivity.
+While the effects of a drug-related job site accident can be catastrophic for individuals and companies, management should realize that drug use among employees can also be damaging to moral, productivity, and quality even if it does not result in accidents.

-Drug testing manufacturing workers is an effective method for reducing the number of impaired workers in a factory, increasing overall safety, worker morale, productivity, and profits.
+Drug testing for manufacturing workers is an effective method for reducing the number of impaired workers in a factory, increasing overall safety, worker morale, productivity and profits.